MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/good_questions.md

 ## Generic Questions

+* What do you love about working at [company]?
-What are the common traits of some of your top performers?
+* What are the common traits of some of your top performers?

-What do new hires do to get a handle on your code base?
+* What do new hires do to get a handle on your code base?
+* What's your company's philosophy on testing?
+* Can you tell me about your deployment process?

+## Things worth asking about